mble/ddl_guard/README.md

 ALTER SYSTEM SET ddl_guard.lo_sentinel = on;
 ```

-Now, instead of blocking, a warning is emitted and a sentinel entry is written to `ddl_guard.sentinel_log`:
+Now, instead of blocking, a warning is emitted and a sentinel entry is written to `ddl_guard.sentinel_log` (readable by all users):

 ```sql
 SELECT lo_create(0);